This is a voluminous topic, for which this is just a quick summary.

 Should you add for the 5-card suits?
 Should you count the singleton and doubleton?
 Answer: Not yet.
 Listen to some bidding first.
 Partner opens 1.
 You respond 1NT and partner's rebid is 2.
 How are you feeling?
 Ugh.
 Your long suits and short suits all seem worthless.
 You pick up the same hand the next day and again partner opens 1.
 You respond 1NT, but this time, partner's rebid is 2!
 Do you know the iconic James Brown song, "I Feel Good?"
 Don't you?
 Now, your 5-card heart suit is golden.
 Your short suits are ruffing values.
 You'd raise all the way to a heart game.
 You Feel Good!

 There is much more to this topic (I hope some of you readers will join me for live lessons--one of my favorites is on hand evaluation).
-Meanwhile, you can try these 4 deals to finer hone your hand evaluation:

 You can also see my former partner, David, discuss hand evaluation on Bridge with the Berkowitzes.